szaumoor/ZSTweaks/README.md

 <details>

-<summary><b>Armor/Gear Tweaks</b></summary>
+<summary><b>Armor/Gear/Misc Items Tweaks</b></summary>

-This section includes specific armor tweaks, and it updates descriptions accordingly in a destructive way.
+This section includes specific armor and gear tweaks (as well as items that don't fall squarely on any category, like the Rod of Might), and it updates descriptions accordingly in a destructive way (i.e. if previous mods updated the description, it will be overwritten without text surgery).

 **Component 1170:** Make Shadow Dragon Scale behave less like a Black Dragon Scale